With more than 40 locations across Victoria, find your nearest RACV Accredited Auto Care Centre.

 Remember the days when dad would ‘warm up the car’ by turning on the engine five minutes before hitting the road.
 Modern cars don’t need time to warm up to achieve the optimal temperature for driving, so leaving the car to idle is simply wasting petrol and money.

 When you hop into a hot car, open the windows to let out the hot air and turn the air-conditioner on to recirculation.That way you are cooling the same air from inside repeatedly instead of drawing in hot air from outside.
-And don’t turn on the air-con unless you really need to.
-If it’s 25 degrees outside and your air-con is set to 25, you’re needlessly burning extra fuel.

 Using cruise control on long drives can help improve fuel efficiency.

-Cruising down the highway
+Cruise down the highway